kjmerf/hello_flask/README.md

 # hello flask
-The application searches for recipes using the edamam API: https://developer.edamam.com/edamam-recipe-api.
+This application searches for recipes using the edamam API: https://developer.edamam.com/edamam-recipe-api.

 I made it to test docker and flask.